MorganTDicks/Austin-Practice-blog/doccumentation.md

 Fixed dynamic post page referring to importposts instead of post context. updated navbar to checklogin before allowing user to suggest a post.
 Created skeleton for submitting a new post

+### Sprint 3 - Commit 10 (feature/apiconnection)
-Switching to stash to retrieve work on searchbar, since that same logic will be used in suggesting a post.
+Restored searchfilter stash to retrieve work on searchbar, since that same logic will be used in suggesting a post.
+Updated searchfilter logic
+Added states in searchfilter
+passed searchfilter data up to suggest post. this resulted in an infinite loop (possibly due to states). separated datatools calculatedate from the calculate message function.
+Added add Post functionality to suggest post.
+Adjusted datatools to require post context as a parameter (this will cause an error, will fix it next commit.)

 ## Currently working on:
 adding 'suggest post' functionality

-fix styling on userinfo & impliment conditional rendering using '&&' (suggested by Morgan) change user & comment types same as had been done with post type. impliment post saving (API changer).
+Edit suggester logic to not be a suggestion if user authentication level 3 fix styling on userinfo & impliment conditional rendering using '&&' (suggested by Morgan) change user & comment types same as had been done with post type. impliment post saving (API changer).